apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/rule-query/encrypt/show-encrypt-rule.en.md

 ### Description

-The `SHOW ENCRYPT RULES` syntax is used to query encrypt rules for specified database.
+The `SHOW ENCRYPT RULES` syntax is used to query encryption rules for a specified database.

 ### Syntax